simeononsecurity/simeononsecurity.ch/content/articles/external-storage-options_-the-versatility-of-esata/index.en.md

 3. **Use strong passwords**: Set a strong password for your eSATA device to prevent unauthorized access.
 Avoid using common passwords and consider using a password manager to generate and store complex passwords.

 4. **Physically secure your device**: When not in use, store your eSATA device in a secure location to prevent theft or tampering.
-Additionally, consider using a lock or cable to secure the device to your workstation.
+Also, consider using a lock or cable to secure the device to your workstation.

 5. **Regularly back up your data**: Create regular backups of your eSATA device to ensure that you have a copy of your data in case of device failure or data loss.
 Use reliable backup software and verify the integrity of your backups periodically.